cri98-dev/sist-cloud-project/README.md

   - Setting it to a number greater than 1.0 would lead to an empty output list.

 - "class" is a mandatory parameter of the url.
 - "max" can be omitted.
-Its default value is 20.
+It defaults to 20.
 - "min_conf" can be omitted.
-Its default value is 0.6.
+It defaults to 0.6.

 # How to access Kibana GUI?